 The implants are given in a pellet form, inserted under the skin in the ear so there is no concern for muscle tissue damage or residues.
 They promote efficiency on the cellular level by promoting lean muscle growth and less fat deposition.

 Despite consumer concerns over the use of hormones, there is no threat to meat safety.
 Hormone implant use has decreased over the last few years and has become more precise in timing and utilization.
-Nebraska cattle feeder and foodie, discusses hormones and how they are used in her feedlot cattle on her blog.
+Nebraska cattle feeder and foodie, Anne Burkholder, discusses hormones and how they are used in her feedlot cattle on her blog.

-After listening to the concerns and question from many folks, I realize modern food production can be a scary thing.
+After listening to the concerns and questions from many folks, I realize modern food production can be a scary thing.
 I have spent a large amount of time studying subjects like nutrition and how these products work and still have so much to learn.
 Discussing these subjects in detail takes a large amount of time and effort.

 I am continuing to learn and do understand that there is a time and a place for everything.
-As we continue to learn and listen, we will also find that use of all technology is not always best, but that does not mean it should be banned.
+As we continue to learn and listen, we will also find that the use of all technology is not always best, but that does not mean it should be banned.
 We should embrace the concept of technology and science in food production and learn how it can best be applied to every different situation.

 Like what you see here?
 Sign up for my newsletter to be notified of future stories and weekly headlines.
 Click here to sign up.